scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 ------------

 ## Noctuidae
 Currently, Noctuidae is the second largest family in Noctuoidea, with about 1,000 genera and 20,000 species worldwide.
 The type species is *Noctua pronuba* (the Large yellow underwing).
-Within the UK, the *Noctuidae* is the largest family of macro-moths, wiyth around 370 species.
+Within the UK, the *Noctuidae* is the largest family of macro-moths, with around 370 species.

 ### **Alder** (*Acronicta alni*)
 ![Ader]({{ site.baseurl }}/images/moths/alder.JPG)